generation-org/jfsjd-final-project/task-1/README.md

 ## Description

 Is always a good practice to design first before start coding.
-The objective of this task is to create the Task planner app wireframes to understand how it will work and look.
+The objective of this task is to create the application's wireframes to understand how it will work and look.

 ## Walkthrough

 ### Step 1:

+Select the project of your preference:
+* E-commerce
+* Social Network

+### Step 2:

 Create an account on <a href="https://moqups.com/" target="_blank">Moqups</a>

-### Step 2: Create your App Wireframes
+### Step 3: Create your App Wireframes

-In this step, we'll create the wireframes of your `TaskManager` application.
+In this step, we'll create the wireframes of your the project you selected.
 Make sure you read the acceptance criteria on the **results** section before you start designing.
 Ask the instructor if you have any questions!

 > #### Useful Resources for this step